NouNio/art/README.md

 # art

-tis just an artdump (just digital fanart for now) finished pieces only
+this is just an artdump (just digital fanart for now) finished pieces only

 structure